 Both races will start and finish at Granite Beach in Granite Bay, CA

 East on Douglas Blvd. to the end of Douglas and then follow signs to Granite Beach.
-There will be a $12 parking fee to get in the park.
+There will be a $12 parking fee to get in the park unless you have a California State Park parking pass.
 Carpooling is strongly encouraged.

 Event Day Schedule

 - 6:15 a.m. – Race Day Registration and Packet Pickup Opens at Granite Beach

 - 7:30 a.m. – Long Course Start

 - 8:15 a.m. – Short Course Start

 - 8:40 a.m. – First expected finisher of Long Course